Kyle5150/cse212-final-project/1-stack.md

 ![stack-LIFO-image#1](https://user-images.githubusercontent.com/77080668/159053784-22f92d19-d8cc-46b8-84e2-d08d5b895849.jpeg)

-In python, this code will create a stack, add the numbers 1, 2, 3 to the stack (in that order) and then remove one of those numbers from the stack.
+In python, this code will create a stack, add the numbers 1, 2, 3 to the stack (in that order) and then remove one of those numbers from the stack using the .pop() function.
 Which number will be removed from the stack in this code?
 ```python
 my_stack = []